zararah/zararah.net/_posts/2015/2015-03-06-responsible-data-learnings.md

 - globaldev
 ---

-Last week, I attended the Responsible Data in Humanitarian Response meeting in The Hague, along with about 100 other people working in this field.
-Below, I've tried to summarise what my main learnings from the two days were.
+The [Responsible Data in Humanitarian Response](http://www.responsible-data.org/) meeting held last week in The Hague gave me a lot of food for thought; below, I've tried to summarise what my main learnings from the two days were.

 <!--more-->